stephenjjohnson/normalize/README.md

 # normalize

-Python script to normalize data (defaults to 0-1)

-*NOTE* Currently gives the wrong answer if lower normalization boundary is less than zero.
-Needs work!
+Python script to normalize a vector.
+Sript defaults to mapping full range of the data to 0-1 but will accept user input for lower and upper bounds of both data and normalized range.